ryancwalsh/cars/README.md

 - get it working on Vercel (lower priority since I could run this on my local laptop or Digital Ocean)
 - use Retool to create a UI that allows blocking models
 - Autotrader?
-- make Retool mobile app
+- make Retool mobile app at https://rcwalsh.retool.com/mobile/editor/Cars%20mobile

 # Notes